Cryptorado-Community/Cryptorado-Node/README.md

    `./cmd.sh ls-pins` will list out all CIDs in the pinset.
 There should be at least one.

-The Cryptorado-Node docker containers will continue running until they are stopped.
+The Cryptorado Node docker containers will continue running until they are stopped.
 If the host is restarted the containers should automatically start themselves on boot (as long as docker is set to start on boot).

 If you're having trouble with any of these steps, ask us in the [keybase team](https://keybase.io/team/cryptorado) and someone will be able to help.

-## Updating the Node
+### Updating the Node

 Occasionally this repo will be updated with configuration changes.
 In order to apply these changes, run the `update` command: